jkeizer1/ShiftDelay/shiftdelay_readme.md

 ShiftDelay combines two complementary effects in a single module: frequency-aware phase shifting and traditional time delay.
 Unlike conventional phase shifters that use all-pass filters, ShiftDelay implements phase shifting in the time domain, creating musical phase relationships that remain harmonically consistent across different pitches.

+CV modulation of phase is important for to achieve the phase cancellation/augmentation effect.
+CV v/Oct is used to maintain harmonic relationships, patch in from your sequencer or whatever.
+Changing the delay time causes interesting shifts, I am working to smooth this out.

 ## Key Features

 - **Pitch-Adaptive Phase Shifting**: Phase offset automatically scales with input frequency to maintain musical relationships